🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below shows the cost-of-living averages in two different cities as compared to the national cost-of-living average.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The table below shows the percentage of first-year students who gave 'very good' rating to the resources provided by their college, for three courses.
+Summarize the information by selecting and reporting the main features, and make the comparisions where relevant

 See All